ricardograndecros/image-tag-api/README.md

 # IMAGE TAG API

-An api to store images and tag them
+An api to store images and tag them with external AI services

 ## App

 To run the app:
 1. Create a `.config.yaml` file with the needed values (see `config.example.yaml`)
 2. Run `docker compose up`